pjsip/pjproject_docs/docs/source/pjsua2/hello_world.rst

 ***********************
 C++ Application
 ========================
-As mentioned in previous chapter, a C++ application can use *pjsua2* natively, while at the same time still has access to the lower level objects and the ability to extend the libraries if it needs to.
-Using the API will be exactly the same as the API reference that is written in this book.

-Here is a sample complete C++ application to give you some idea about the API.
-The snippet below initializes the library and creates an account that registers to our pjsip.org SIP server.
+Below is a sample application that initializes the library, creates an account, registers to our pjsip.org SIP server, and quit.

 .. code-block:: c++